Cisco-Talos/clamav-documentation/src/faq/faq-cvd.md

 ## How do I keep my virus database up to date?

 ClamAV comes with _FreshClam_, a tool which periodically checks for new database releases and keeps your database up to date.
-It is encouraged that you update to at least version 0.103.2, which respects our bandwidth limitations.

 ## How often is the virus database updated?